Optimal Transport for Machine Learners: Measures

-A discrete measure with weights $\a$ and locations $x_1,\dots,x_n\in\X$ reads \eql{ \al = \sum_{i=1}^n \a_i \de_{x_i} } where $\de_x$ is the Dirac at position $x$, intuitively a unit of mass which is infinitely concentrated at location $x$.
-Such a measure describes a probability measure if, additionally, $\a\in\simplex_n$, and more generally a positive measure if each of the ``weights'' described in vector $\a$ is positive itself.
-An ``empirical'' probability distribution is uniform on a point cloud, i.e. $\a=\frac{1}{n}\sum_i \de_{x_i}$.
+\begin{defn}[Discrete measure] A discrete measure with weights $\a$ and locations $x_1,\dots,x_n\in\X$ is \eql{ \al = \sum_{i=1}^n \a_i \de_{x_i}, } where $\de_x$ is the Dirac mass at position $x$.
+It is a probability measure if $\a\in\simplex_n$, and a positive measure if all weights $\a_i$ are nonnegative. \end{defn} The Dirac mass should be thought of as a unit of mass infinitely concentrated at one location.
+An ``empirical'' probability distribution is uniform on a point cloud, i.e. $\al=\frac{1}{n}\sum_i \de_{x_i}$.
 In practice, in many applications, it is useful to be able to manipulate both the positions $x_i$ (``Lagrangian'' discretization) and the weights $\a_i$ (``Eulerian'' discretization).
 Lagrangian modification is usually more powerful (because it leads to adaptive discretization) but it breaks the convexity of most problems.

 \paragraph{General measures}